matrix-org/matrix-spec-proposals/proposals/3401-group-voip.md

 ### Call setup

+In a full mesh call, for any two participants, the one with the lexicographically lower user ID is responsible for calling the other.
+If two participants share the same user ID (that is, if a user has joined the call from multiple devices), then the one with the lexicographically lower device ID is responsible for calling the other.

 Call setup then uses the normal `m.call.*` events, except they are sent over to-device messages to the relevant devices (encrypted via Olm).
 This means:

  * When initiating a 1:1 call, the `m.call.invite` is sent to the devices listed in `m.call.member` event's `m.devices` array using the `device_id` field.